Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf1_basics.md

 hair with a hat style in mind.
 Worth considering.

 Now the item everyone’s been waiting for, skirts.
-Disclaimer, I personally almost never wear skirts, I have them but I just prefer this silhouette found with pants.
+Disclaimer, I personally almost never wear skirts, I have them but I just prefer the silhouette found with pants.
 So yknow, don't feel pressured to have to included skirts in your wardrobe, but of course I understand that it can be really fun to start messing around with for the first time.
-In terms of the item itself, there’s two main focuses and the rest is about how to incorporate a skirt intoan outfit.
+In terms of the item itself, there’s two main focuses and the rest is about how to incorporate a skirt into an outfit.
 1: get a skirt that wraps around your new waistline*, probably a bit more on the tighter side rather than looser if that makes sense since if you’re early in transition your waist will likely get thinner with hrt and exercise if you choose to heavily invest there.
 2: make sure the rest is not form-hugging.
 This is important because we want the looseness of the rest of the skirt to create the image of the wider hips/legs.
 But as with the leggings if you do have wider hips then sure go for the pencil skirt.
 Also important because bulge and all that if you care, and more particularly how different walks and posture on your end and impacts of wind can affect le bulge visibility different from pants and shorts.
+For the strong majority of trans fems especially baby transfems, I beg of you please stick to looser skirts.
 I would go into specifics about skirts past this but that’s not what level 1 is.

 Why is this in the streetwear section?
-You can wear skirts in streetwear… duh.
+You can wear skirts in streetwear, duh.
 This doesn’t mean all types of skirts though, you can think of it similarly to pants, more formal slacks (usually) don’t work with streetwear or at least are not as easy to execute.
 There are kinds of skirts that work better for